rgrangeiro/Coursera_GCD/workfolder/README.md

 ***

-# Descrition of sections of the run_analysis.R file.
+# Description of sections of the run_analysis.R file.

 ***